 In case of Unreal Build System, the developers from Epic Games provide the opportunity to use PVS-Studio through the direct integration with the build utility called Unreal Build Tool, starting from version 4.17.

-Unreal Build Tool allows running the analysis by PVS-Studio after project's compilation, by adding the following flag to the build command line:
+Unreal Build Tool allows running the analysis by PVS-Studio, by adding the following flag to the build command line:

 For instance, a full command line of Unreal Build Tool might look as follows:

 UnrealBuildTool.exe UE4Client Win32 Debug -WaitMutex -FromMsBuild -StaticAnalyzer=PVSStudio -DEPLOY